devnamdev2003/angular-expense-tracker/README.md

 * Users can view a **monthly calendar** to explore expenses on specific dates.
 * Tap any date to open a **popup modal** displaying all expenses for that day.
 * Navigate across **months and years** to view past or future expenses.
+* Toggle the Show HeatMap switch to highlight each day based on spending intensity.
+  - Days are color-coded (e.g. No expense, < ₹300, ₹300–₹1000, > ₹1000) for quick insights.
+  - A legend below the calendar explains each color category.
+  - A summary table displays color, days count, and total amount for each category.

 ---